Will Denton

-Will Denton (born February 4, 1990) is an American film and television actor.
+Will Denton (born February 4, 1990) is an American former film and television actor.
+He started his career as a child actor in 2003, and his last appearance was an adult supporting role in the 2017 film The Post.
+He may be best known for his main cast role as Leopold Cain, in the 2006–07 series Kidnapped.

-Biography
+Acting

-Best known for playing the role of Leopold Cain in the television series Kidnapped (2006), his credits also include the films Robots (2005), Palindromes (2004), Kinsey (2004), and The Post (2017).
+Best known for playing the role of Leopold Cain in the single season of the television series Kidnapped (2006), his credits also include the films Robots (2005), Palindromes (2004), Kinsey (2004), and The Post (2017).

-Denton attended Johns Hopkins University in Baltimore, Maryland.

 He appeared in Camp Hope, a horror film starring Dana Delany (his on-screen mother in Kidnapped).

 Other television credits include Law & Order and Ed.

-His latest film appearance was a minor role in the 2017 political thriller The Post starring Meryl Streep and Tom Hanks.
+His final screen appearance was a minor role in the 2017 political thriller The Post.

-Personal life

-He studied philosophy, politics and economics at Hertford College, Oxford as an American visiting student.
+Design and technology

-Denton is a founder of a NYC based design and technology company Channel Studio that has completed projects for The New York Times, Microsoft, Nobel Foundation, amongst others since its inception in 2017.
+In 2017, Denton left acting when he founded design and technology company Channel Studio, based in New York City; the company has completed projects for The New York Times, Microsoft, the Nobel Foundation, and others.

+Denton also holds non-tenure teaching positions at the Yale School of Art and the Parsons School of Design.